 You might notice thinking about whether other men would consider you cooler or less cool if they saw you with her…

-This is not exclusive to the men, of course… this internal conversation around what your friends and peers will think if you date this person and show up to a party with him/her.
+This is not exclusive to the men, of course… This internal conversation around what your friends and peers will think if you date this person and show up to a party with him/her is a universal piece of human nature.